-These Proceedings capture and summarize the work of 33 presentations and panels on current research pertaining to wind energy-related wildlife fatalities; habitat and behavioral impacts at the project level as well as cumulative and landscape-scale impacts; avoidance, minimization, and mitigation strategies and technologies; and dialog on balancing wind energy development and wildlife conservation.
+March 2019 (155 pp.) These Proceedings capture and summarize the work of 33 presentations and panels on current research on wind energy-related wildlife fatalities; habitat and behavioral impacts; avoidance, minimization, and mitigation strategies and technologies; and dialogue on balancing wind energy development and wildlife conservation.

 September 2017 (2 pp.) This NWCC fact sheet provides an overview of current knowledge on greater sage-grouse ecology, status, conservation challenges, and current conservation efforts, and presents a summary of recent research findings on the interactions between sage-grouse and wind energy development.